AlmudenaZhou/azure-ml-fine-food-review/README.md

 ### 1. Advanced Analytics:

+This section documents the key notebooks used for advanced analytics, detailing the techniques and processes applied in each notebook.

+The entire process was initially developed using a smaller dataset and is documented across the following notebooks:

 - **Data Cleaning and Validation:** Identified and resolved inconsistencies such as duplicate customer reviews and illogical data errors to locate potential trolls or bots.
 [Notebook](reports/1_training_data_cleaning.ipynb)
 - **Data Exploration:** Conducted trend analysis to explore relationships between products, users, and reviews, uncovering valuable insights about customer behavior.
 [Notebook](reports/2_data_exploration.ipynb)
+- **Data Preprocessing:** Focuses on transforming and cleaning the data to ensure it is properly prepared for model input [Notebook](reports/3_data_preprocessing.ipynb)
+- **Word2Vec Training:** Provides a comprehensive guide to training the Word2Vec model.
+[Notebook](reports/4_Word2Vec_training.ipynb)
+- **Comparing Different preprocess models:** Compares and explains the selected models for converting text to vectors and handling imbalanced datasets.
+[Notebook](reports/5_comparing_pretraining_models.ipynb)
+- **Model Training:** Tested the capacity of the models and if the task can be performed with them good enough.
+[Notebook](reports/5_comparing_pretraining_models.ipynb)
+- **Sentiment Analysis:** Tested the NLTK sentiment analysis model as a complement to a proprietary model, focusing on identifying and analyzing prediction mismatches.
+[Notebook](reports/SentimentAnalysis.ipynb)

 ### 2. Components from Azure ML